Rish-10/shopping-list/README.md

 This is a mobile web-app I built, although it can be used entirely as a website too.

+Feel free to check out the code in this repo.
+Here is a more detailed description & instructions if you want to try a deployed version:

 It is a completely functional shopping list that uses a database to store the items, which allows it to sync across multiple devices.

 That makes it perfect to share in households; you can add a food item when it runs out and also now have a place when you're asked to add something to the shopping list.